 Pros: 1) Good place to go to get your tan on

 2) Lots of women walking and jogging around

 2) no pro tees

 3) pedestrian paths are dangerously close on quite a few holes

 Other Thoughts: There's not a whole lot to say about this course.
-It's got a few holes where trees come into play.
-There's virtually no elevation changes.
+It's got some holes where trees come into play, but they are scattered about and don't significantly guard the target for the most part.
+There's very few elevation changes.
 There's quite a few holes where you can air out a drive.